guendto/jomiel-client-demos/README.md

 ## Note

-- The examples may vary; they are not necessarily identical in terms of the program features
+The examples are not identical (in terms of the features) but they all have the same basic functionalities.

 ## Dockerfiles